 - 1. Identify ways that compliance can be further streamlined and automated both for our community and program officers. - 2.
 Provide further guidance on compliance and what it means.
-This includes discussions with the community and program officers to identify their needs.
+This includes discussions with the community to identify their needs.
 Each division will be providing its own information policy. - 3.
 Provide templates and examples of compliance with the policy. - 4.
 Provide training on how to take advantage of existing technologies to make compliance easy. - 5.
 Support and prioritize the development of technologies that can ease and automate compliance.
-This can include support for data management plans, data curation, and indexing of publications. - Identify metrics and technology for assessing compliance.
+This can include support for data management plans, data curation, and indexing of publications. - 6.
+Identify metrics for assessing compliance. - 7.
+Develop methods and technologies that can help with the assessment of compliance.

-Lower Priority
+Higher Priority

-PubSpace and a New External Portal RESEARCH ACCESS
+PubSpace and a New External Portal RESEARCH ACCESS What's Happening?

-What's Happening?